-The following table sets out the various components of total compensation that executives, including NEOs, received during the fiscal year ended February 29, 2024:
+The following table sets out the various components of total compensation that executives, including NEOs, received during the fiscal year ended February 28, 2025:

 Executive Compensation Components Base Salary Salary is based on the executive's level and scope of responsibility, skills and experience.
 Adjustments to base salary are generally considered annually, taking into account competitive market data, the Consumer Price Index, the Corporation's performance and the executive's role, responsibilities and overall performance.
-Annual Incentive Eligible executives based in Canada or in the U.S.A. may receive, depending on the Corporation's financial results and operational performance, an annual bonus as approved by the CGHR Committee and according to the STIP.
+Annual Incentive Eligible executives based in Canada or in the U.S.A. may receive, depending on the Corporation's financial results and operational performance, an annual bonus as approved by the CGHR Committee and according to the Executive Bonus Plan, split between cash payouts and financial instrument grants (RSUs and DSUs).
 The CEO's bonus is reviewed and approved by the CGHR Committee and by the Board.
-During the fiscal year ended February 29, 2024, short term incentive was earned by the NEOs and an award equal to 25% of their target bonus opportunity will be paid according to the STIP.
+During the fiscal year ended February 28, 2025, short term incentive was earned by the NEOs and an award equal to 152% of their target bonus opportunity will be paid according to the STIP.
 Stock Option Plan The Corporation has a Stock Option Plan (the "Option Plan").
 The options to acquire Subordinated Voting Shares can be granted to full-time executives.
 The expiration date of the options are subject to a maximum term of 10 years.
 The other terms and conditions relating to each option are determined by the Board at the time of the grant upon recommendation of the CGHR Committee.
 All options previously granted have expired or have been exercised.
-Long Term Incentive Plan (LTIP) 25% Deferred Share Units (DSUs) and 75% Performance Share Units (PSUs) Eligible executives based in Canada and in the U.S.A. participate in a LTIP.
-The target LTIP opportunity is fixed at a percentage of base salary.
-75% of the target is provided as PSUs and 25% as DSUs.
-The Corporation has adopted a DSUP and a PSUP.
-Under the DSUP, each DSU vests at the earlier of the sixth anniversary of it date of grant and the date the DSU holder reaches retirement age, as defined by the DSUP.
-The PSUs vest, based on two performance indicators, over a three-year period.
-The PSU payout can range from zero to twice the target.
-The performance indicators are three-year average consolidated return on assets and three-year average consolidated gross margin.
-Both the DSUs and the PSUs are cash settled based on the value of the Corporation's shares as defined by the respective plans.
-For the fiscal year ended February 28, 2023, no PSUs were granted.
-Special Cash Program To support the Corporation's transformation plan, regular PSU awards have been suspended but a special cash-based plan designed specifically to support and reward the transformation deployment has been implemented.
-The plan is designed to generate cash awards upon achievement of strategic milestones and key financial goals, including EPS and other non-GAAP profitability indicators, aligned with a proven and sustainable return to improved profitability.
-Most goals are only achievable over at least three years.
-No awards have been paid or earned under the plan to this date.
-The Special Cash Program was terminated on April 23, 2024.
+Deferred Share Units (DSUs) and Reserved Share Units (RSUs) Eligible executives based in Canada and in the U.S.A. participate in a LTIP.
+The target LTIP opportunity is fixed at a percentage of base salary with granting of financial instruments determined by Executive Bonus Plan.
+The Corporation has adopted a DSUP and a RSUP.
+Under the DSUP, each DSU vests at the earlier of the sixth anniversary of its date of grant, the date the DSU holder reaches retirement age, and a change of Control as defined by the DSUP.
+Under the RSUP, each unit vests and is exercised on earlier of the third anniversary of the grant and a change of Control, as defined by the DSUS and the RSUs are cash settled based on the value of the Corporation's shares as defined by the respective plans.
+It is within the remit of the CGHR Committee to grant both RSUs and DSUs outside of the parameters of Executive Bonus Plan.
+Special grant of DSUs In some instances for attraction, retention or promotion of top talents the Corporation may award a one time special DSU grant.
+In May 2024, the Corporation granted DSUs to eligible executives, including the NEOs, to be able to rely on the services of its key employees and executives during the period following the termination of the Flowserve deal.